CreasolTech/domoticz-hyundai-kia/README.md

 Please note that there are some restrictions on the number of daily access to the cloud... for example EU customers cannot connect more than 200 times/day

+# Credits
+Many thanks for the language translation to:
+* Dutch translation by Branko
+* Svedish translation by Joakim W.
+* Hungarian translation by Upo
+* Polish translation by z1mEk
+* French translation by Neutrino